Yogesh-Prabu/Car-Dekho_Used-Car-Price-Prediction/README.md

 - **04_preprocessing.ipynb** - Applies preprocessing techniques such as scaling and encoding to make the data suitable for training.
 - **05_Visualizations.ipynb** - Generates insightful visualizations to explore data trends and relationships.
 - **06_model_training.ipynb** - Focuses on training, tuning, and evaluating various machine learning models to find the best predictor for car prices.
-- **app.py** - A Flask application that deploys the trained model to provide an interactive user interface for real-time price prediction.
+- **app.py** - A Streamlit application that deploys the trained model to provide an interactive user interface for real-time price prediction.
 - **optimized_random_forest_model.pkl** - The serialized version of the best-performing model ready for deployment.
 - **PKL_Files/** - Contains additional model files and preprocessing transformers.
 - **Raw_Datasets/** - Directory with the original datasets provided by CarDekho.